jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 <br>
 ##### **HOW**
-this is all done:
+is this all done?
 The below tutorial is a demonstration of how to use Scrapy to crawl and scrape Craigslist for available rentals on the market.
 Note: If this tutorial is more than a few years old, the code may not work if the DOM structure of Criagslist has changed.
 This is built using Scrapy version 1.3.1 and Python 2.7.

 <br>
 ### Objective